Our road trip continued inland with a 190-mile /305-kilometer trip to Bend, Oregon. The nature in Oregon is just absolutely breath-taking!

 After a road that was straight for at least 10 miles, we came up to the T-Junction with Highway 97, The Dalles-California Highway, where we had our lunch stop at the Diamond Lake Junction Café (94401 US Highway 97).

 It’s an old-fashioned roadside truck stop/diner “in the middle of nowhere” with pretty good (yet very polarised) online ratings.
 Obviously, one should not expect haute cuisine in such an establishment, but the rustic food was good and reasonably priced.
-The very friendly owner/waitress/cook wrote everything down but with all orders she took from the tables, something went wrong in the execution (but promptly corrected).
-The fresh fries were a bit limp but tasted great and my Wally Burger had about a whole sautéed onion on it.
+The very friendly owner/waitress/cook wrote everything down, but with all orders, something went wrong in the execution (but promptly corrected).
+The fresh fries were a bit limp but tasted great, and my Wally Burger had about a whole sautéed onion on it.
 Instead of ‘Where is Wally’, this was a case of ‘Where is the Wally Burger’). 😋 The rest indulged in cheeseburgers and a grilled cheese sandwich.

 Luckily our room at the hotel, Tetherow (61240 Skyline Ranch Road), was simply amazing: spacious and with an excellent view on one of the 50 best golf courses of the US.
 We enjoyed the rest of the afternoon on the balcony with a glass of Francis Ford Coppola Diamond Collection 2015 Merlot and some beautiful Rainier cherries…

-After ordering the food and getting the drinks (some local beers from tap), we found a table and very shortly thereafter the food was already served.
+After ordering the food and getting the drinks (some local beers from the tap), we found a table, and very shortly after that, the food was already served.
 From the daily specials, we sampled the Burmese Fried Cheese and the Mexican Grilled Corn.
-The kids savoured the Kids’ Tacos with shredded chicken, lettuce and cotija cheese (which can be (re)ordered per taco!).
-Chantal had the Grilled Vegetable Coconut Green Curry (seasonal veggies, bean sprouts, cilantro, toasted sesame and jasmine rice) and I opted for the super tender Spicy Fried Chicken (rice flour battered boneless fried chicken, spicy sweet sambal, chilies sauce green onion, toasted sesame, jasmine rice, with a cucumber salad).
+The kids savored the Kids’ Tacos with shredded chicken, lettuce, and cotija cheese (which can be (re)ordered per taco!).
+Chantal had the Grilled Vegetable Coconut Green Curry (seasonal veggies, bean sprouts, cilantro, toasted sesame, and jasmine rice) and I opted for the super tender Spicy Fried Chicken (rice flour battered boneless fried chicken, spicy-sweet sambal, chilies sauce green onion, toasted sesame, jasmine rice, with a cucumber salad).

-Such diversity of cuisines may indicate lack of focus, but all dishes that we had were very well executed and chockfull of flavour.
+Such diversity of cuisines may indicate a lack of focus, but all the dishes that we had were very well executed and chockfull of flavor.
 Totally worth the wait!